 The integrated Web Service Capture Point, introduced in Interaction Server 8.1.2, provides a web service interface for interaction-related requests such as submit, stop, update, hold, resume, and get info, as well as for ping requests.
 It fully supports web service definition of the Web Service Capture Point in iWD 8.0 when operating in iWD compatibility mode.
 It can be configured to work with either HTTP or Secure HTTP, in both native and iWD-compatible modes.
 No transformation scripts are used with Web Service Capture Point.

 Configure the Integrated Capture Point

-The procedures in this section are applicable to all types of capture points.
-Differences in configuration between the capture points are mentioned specifically in the procedures where necessary.
+The procedures in this section are applicable to all types of Capture Point.
+Differences in configuration between the Capture Points are mentioned specifically in the procedures where necessary.
+This section contains the following procedures: